PhaserEditor2D/PhaserEditor/docs/first-steps.rst

 Unlock the editor
 -----------------

 Phaser Editor is a commercial product.
-You can try it by a period of 15 days, but after this you should purchase a license key and activate the editor.
+You can try it by a period of 15 days, but after this, you should purchase a license key and activate the editor.
 To activate the editor click on ``Help → Unlock Phaser Editor``, it shows an activation dialog, write the purchased license key there and click on the **Activate** button.

 Create a project